checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 You will need to install the following before building:

-- Visual Studio 2013 or later, CMake (version 3.8 or later), Python (version 2.7), and versions of UNIX command line tools.
-We recommend using Visual Studio 2015 or later.
+- Visual Studio 2015 or later, CMake (version 3.8 or later), Python (version 2.7), and versions of UNIX command line tools.
+We recommend using Visual Studio 2017.
 - For UNIX command-line tools, we recommend installing them via Cygwin because these are well-maintained.
 Go to [http://www.cygwin.com](http://www.cygwin.com) and download the installer (put it in a known place).
 Then run it and use the GUI to install the coreutils and diffutils packages.
 Add the bin subdirectory to your system path.